stummjr/doc.scrapinghub.com/api.rst

 This API provides a means for uploading reports which are attached to an entire project or to a single scraping job:

- * Project reports can be accessed through the *Reports* on the left menu.
+ * Project reports can be accessed through the *Reports* link on the left menu of the Jobs Dashboard in Dash.
- * Job reports can be accessed through the *Reports* tab on the job page.
+ * Job reports can be accessed through the *Reports* tab of each Job Page in Dash.

 Multiple reports can be attached to a project or job.
-Each report is uniquely identified by a key (within a given job).
+Each report is uniquely identified by a key (within a given project or job).

 reports/add.json
 ----------------